 References & Further Reading

-- Acute effects of a standardized Hericium erinaceus extract on cognitive function and mood in healthy young adults: a double-blind, randomized, controlled crossover trial — PubMed (2025)
+- Acute effects of a standardised extract of Hericium erinaceus (Lion's Mane mushroom) on cognition and mood in healthy younger adults: a double-blind randomised placebo-controlled study.
+Front Nutr 2025 — Front Nutr (2025)